Puritans: Elizabethan Puritanism

 The Elizabethan Religious Settlement of 1559 established the Church of England as a Protestant church and brought the English Reformation to a close.
 During the reign of Elizabeth I (r.
 1558–1603), the Church of England was widely considered a Reformed church, and Calvinists held the best bishoprics and deaneries.
-Nevertheless, it preserved certain characteristics of medieval Catholicism, such as cathedrals, church choirs, a formal liturgy contained in the Book of Common Prayer, traditional clerical vestments and episcopal polity.
+Nevertheless, it preserved certain characteristics of medieval Catholicism, such as cathedrals, church choirs, a formal liturgy contained in the Book of Common Prayer, traditional clerical vestments, and episcopal polity.

-Many English Protestants—especially those former Marian exiles now returning home to work as clergy and bishops—considered the settlement merely the first step in reforming England's church.
-The years of exile during the Marian Restoration had exposed them to practices of the Continental Reformed churches, and the most impatient clergy began introducing reforms within their local parishes.
-The initial conflict between Puritans and the authorities included instances of nonconformity such as omitting parts of the liturgy to allow more time for the sermon and singing of metrical psalms.
-Some Puritans refused to bow on hearing the name of Jesus, to make the sign of the cross in baptism, use wedding rings or the organ.
+Many English Protestants—especially those former Marian exiles returning to England to work as clergy and bishops—considered the settlement merely the first step in reforming England's church.
+The years of exile during the Marian Restoration had exposed them to the practices of the Continental Reformed churches.
+The most impatient clergy began introducing reforms within their local parishes.
+The initial conflict between Puritans and the authorities included instances of nonconformity, such as omitting parts of the liturgy to allow more time for the sermon and singing of metrical psalms.
+Some Puritans refused to bow on hearing the name of Jesus, or to make the sign of the cross in baptism, or to use wedding rings or the organ.

 Yet, the main complaint Puritans had was the requirement that clergy wear the white surplice and clerical cap.
 Puritan clergymen preferred to wear black academic attire.
 During the vestments controversy, church authorities attempted and failed to enforce the use of clerical vestments.
 While never a mass movement, the Puritans had the support and protection of powerful patrons in the aristocracy.

 In the 1570s, the primary dispute between Puritans and the authorities was over the appropriate form of church government.
-Many Puritans believed the Church of England should follow the example of Reformed churches in other parts of Europe and adopt presbyterian polity, under which government by bishops would be replaced with government by elders.
-However, all attempts to enact further reforms through Parliament were blocked by the Queen.
+Many Puritans believed that the Church of England should follow the example of Reformed churches in other parts of Europe and adopt presbyterian polity, under which government by bishops would be replaced with government by elders.
+But all attempts to enact further reforms through Parliament were blocked by the Queen.
 Despite such setbacks, Puritan leaders such as John Field and Thomas Cartwright continued to promote presbyterianism through the formation of unofficial clerical conferences that allowed Puritan clergymen to organise and network.
 This covert Puritan network was discovered and dismantled during the Marprelate controversy of the 1580s.
 For the remainder of Elizabeth's reign, Puritans ceased to agitate for further reform.